tipishev/python_debugging_workshop/README.md

 ### Configuration
 * mostly useful for aliases
 * pdb config file .pdbrc or ~/.pdbrc, local overrides global, as in git or laws

-### Debug without access to source code
-* debugging live in a closure, when no better idea
-* shows 3 ways to run a command:
-  - run
-  - runeval
-  - runcall
-* example with running property: `ipdb.run('obj.property')`
-* mocking live code

 ### Anatomy of PDB
 * [PDB, IPDB, BDB, CMD] diagram with explanation of responsibilities